Susana Higuchi

-Susana Shizuko Higuchi Miyagawa (/es/, 樋口 静子, Hepburn: Higuchi Shizuko, /ja/; 26 April 1950 – 8 December 2021) was a Peruvian politician and engineer.
-She served as First Lady of Peru from 1990 to 1994 as the wife of President Alberto Fujimori.
-In 1994, she described her husband as a corrupt tyrant and divorced him in 1995.
+Susana Shizuko Higuchi Miyagawa (Note: /es/; 樋口 静子, /ja/) (26 April 1950 – 8 December 2021) was a Peruvian politician and engineer.
+She served as First Lady of Peru from 1990 to 1994 as the wife of president Alberto Fujimori.
+In 1994, she described her husband as a "corrupt tyrant" and divorced him in 1995.
+She was replaced as First Lady by their daughter, future president Keiko Fujimori.

 Higuchi was elected as a member of the Independent Moralizing Front (Frente Independiente Moralizador, FIM), a reformist political party allied with then president Alejandro Toledo, in both the 2000 and 2001 general elections.
 She served as a member of Congress for two terms from 2000 to 2006.

 Early life

 Of Japanese descent, Higuchi was born in Lima, Peru.
 She attended Universidad Nacional de Ingenieria specializing in hydraulics, working for the El Sol tire company and established her family in La Victoria District, Lima.
 Higuchi was often viewed as being independent and outspoken, initiating the first steps of her relationship with Alberto Fujimori despite the disagreement of her parents.
 The two spent four months dating, with Higuchi noting Fujimori's resemblance to her brother who died in a motorcycle accident and their shared interest in science and statistics.